 The final challenge is the paradigm shift in which care for people in need becomes less institutionalised, and increasingly becomes the responsibility of civil society.

-The homes will be organized in three community-led cohousing clusters.
+The homes will be organised in three community-led cohousing clusters.
 Each of the clusters will focus on vulnerable groups, thus addressing their housing situation.
 One cluster will target (older) women and single family mothers.
-The two other clusters will take an intergenerational approach, with the majority of units reserved for older adults and low-income families.
+The two other clusters will take an intergenerational approach, with a significant proportion of units reserved for older adults and low-income families.
 The project aims to empower these groups by involving them during the different steps of the project.

 It also aims to develop a community-led model of care that reinforces the autonomy of those in need of support, integrated in an intergenerational, intercultural context.
 Furthermore, an accommodation for birth- and end-of-life in a homelike environment, open to the wider community, will be at the heart of one of the cohousing clusters.